pmh/espresso/README.md

 ```

 More examples can be found in the examples/ folder.
-To try them out, clone this repository and cd into it and run:
+To try them out, clone this repository and cd into it and run (NOTE: this requires that you have nodejs v0.6.1 on your path):

 `./bin/esc examples/<filename>.es`